UnitTestBot/UTBotJava/utbot-python/README.md

 ### Dependency

-Package `com.intellij.modules.python` in `/utbot-intellij/resources/plugin.xml` is necessary dependecy, it needed to use Python Psi tree.
+Package `com.intellij.modules.python` in `/utbot-intellij/resources/plugin.xml` is necessary dependecy for now, it is needed to use Python Psi tree.

 ## Command line interface